Boris Yeltsin 1991 presidential campaign: Campaign strategy

 The leader of the RSFSR, Yeltsin essentially campaigned as an incumbent.
 Having a vast lead, Yeltsin opted to avoid engaging his opponents.

 Yeltsin's support came not only from a liberal democratic base, but also from a broad coalition of a variety of social groups.
 Nevertheless, his core support came from a base which favored radical reforms.
 His greatest support was found in Russia's cities.
 He also found strong support among those who were most disadvantaged under the Soviet system.

 While the campaign period was very brief, both Yeltsin and Rutskoy still traveled to many regions of Russia and held meetings with voters.

 Yeltsin's campaign and its backers decided to conduct a low-key campaign.
 Rather than heightening emotions of voters, they sought to instead calm them.
-A key reason behind the decision to opt for a low key campaign was a desire to avoid fatigue among voters.
+A key reason behind the decision to opt for a low-key campaign was a desire to avoid fatigue among voters.
 For instance, when Democratic Russia held rallies attended by several hundred thousand supporters each on May 20 and June 10 in Moscow's Manezh Square, rather than riling voters up about key issues, those speaking at the rallies spoke lightheartedly and expressed their confidence in Yeltsin's chances of winning the election.
 Steering largely away from issues, only occasional criticisms of Yeltsin's opponents and of the communist order were delivered at these events.

-Organizers of Yeltsin's campaign had decided that they wait until June before fully ramping up their efforts.
-They did this in the belief that Russians had become tired of politics, and that it would be off putting to overly-campaign.
+Organizers of Yeltsin's campaign had decided that they will wait until June before fully ramping up their efforts.
+They did this in the belief that Russians had become tired of politics, and that it would be off-putting to overly-campaign.
 With Yeltsin having a strong lead, they deemed it unnecessary to conduct much beyond a "minimal campaign".